sassoftware/esp-kubernetes/README.md

                             -n sckolo -d sas.com -C -M
 ```

-### Postgres Secrets and Management
+### Define Postgres Secrets and Management

 The **mkdeploy** script creates the file `esp-cloud/deploy/postgres.yaml`.
 The first few lines define the username and
-password for the admin account in postgres.
+password for the admin account in Postgres.
 ```yaml
 apiVersion: v1
 kind: Secret